iter8-tools/docs/docs/user-guide/progressive-release/extension.md

 ## Extend the controller

-The Iter8 controller will need to be extended to give permission to Iter8 to watch Knative service objects.
-Configure the deployment of the controller to enable this, (re-)install the controller using the following additional options:
+The Iter8 controller will need to be restarted with permission to watch Knative service objects.
+Re-install the controller using the following additional options:

 ```shell
 --set resourceTypes.ksvc.Group=serving.knative.dev \